parenthetical-e/fakephys/README.md

 # Install

+First clone from gitub

-`git clone git@github.com:brainprosthesis/fakephys.git`
+        git clone git@github.com:brainprosthesis/fakephys.git

-onto your Python path. (`pip install .` coming in Beta 2).
+The move to the cloned directory, on unix from the command line

+        cd fakephys

+And finally from the command line type

+        pip install .

 # Usage

 For interactive use see the notebooks in `ipynb/`.

-For use of the `.yaml` data design format (which is run from the command line) git clone as above, then run:
+For use of the `.yaml` data design format install as above, then use the `phys` command line interface.
+For example,

-    python fakephys/run.py --name=demo simulate --config=fakephys/demo.yaml --save
+    phys --name=demo simulate --config=fakephys/demo.yaml --save

 # Dependencies